Apparence-io/CamerAwesome/README.md

 - **Android**

-Change the minimum SDK version to 21 (or higher) in ```android/app/build.gradle```
+Change the minimum SDK version to 21 (or higher) in ```android/app/build.gradle```:

 ```
 minSdkVersion 21
 ```

-ìf you want to record videos with audio, add this permission to your `AndroidManifest.xml`:
+If you want to record videos with audio, add this permission to your `AndroidManifest.xml`:

 ``` xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"